If you could get an answer you need in minutes instead of hours (or days!), which would you pick? People helping people: Informal but powerful

 Harry Hawk: Hello, we’re here with Alex Yong, a journalist and a watcher of all things public relations 2.0.
 Alex, can you tell us what a “mastermind group” is?

-Alex Yong: Hey Harry!
-A mastermind group is a Napoleon Hill concept that says many minds are better than one.
-That’s the short answer.
-It’s basically people sharing what they know freely and openly.
-That collaboration then becomes one mind, a mastermind – and everybody has access to it.
+Alex Yong: It’s basically people sharing what they know freely and openly.
+That collaboration then becomes one mind, a mastermind – and everybody has access to it if you keep records.
 The big advantage is the ability to get an answer or suggestion in minutes instead of wasting hours.
-When you’re struggling with an issue, a mastermind like ours can be a life-saver.
+It’s a Napoleon Hill concept but you can modify it as you see fit.

-Harry Hawk: How large is the group that you’re a member of and how often does it meet?
+Harry Hawk: How large is the group you’re talking about and how often does it meet?

 Alex Yong: The group is around 90 or so people and one of the founders compares it to a water cooler.
 There’s no schedule, whoever’s around can use it, and there’s a lot of serendipity to that.
 I like that there’s no schedule.
 Some people tend to pop in when they need answers, and while that’s not ideal, we don’t judge.
 However, we do prefer actively getting to know each other.
 Many masterminds are small; some have just 5 or 6 people.
 Ours happens to be large.
-We don’t “hold each other accountable” either, like they do in many small masterminds.
+We don’t “hold each other accountable”, as done in small masterminds.
 If individuals wish to do that privately, they certainly can.

 Harry Hawk: Does it meet online or face-to-face?